myeongsuseong/myeongsuseong.github.io/_pages/events_and_news.md

 {% include base_path %}
 2025
 -----
+* Jingxuan Qian, Haoran Xu, Junhe Liu, Ruiyu Wu, Xingyu Chen, and Haobo Zhang work with Dr. Seong for their bachelor's final year projects (FYP) from September 10, 2025.
+Welcome all!

 * Dr. Seong gave an invited talk about photoacoustic microscopy for through-skin stent imaging at Bio-Nanophotonics System Laboratory, Department of Biomedical Engineering, Yonsei University, Korea, on August 26, 2025.

 * A review article manuscript titled "Optical Assessment of Genital Changes Associated with Female Sexual Arousal: A Mini-Review" that Dr. Seong participated as a co-corresponding author has been accepted for publication by Sexual Medicine on August 10, 2025.